cloudfoundry/docs-bosh/content/events.md

 ...
 ```

-List of events can be also filtered by a deployment name (`--deployment`), a task ID (`--task`), and/or an instance (`--instance`).
-Additionally you can paginate by specifying `--before-id` flag to view next 200 events matching viewed criteria.
+The list of events can be filtered by a deployment name (`--deployment`), a task ID (`--task`), and/or an instance (`--instance`).
+Additionally, you can paginate by specifying `--before-id` flag to view next 200 events matching viewed criteria.
 See other available options on [CLI commands page](cli-v2.md).

-Example query commands:
+For example, you can query events like so:

 ```shell
 bosh events --deployment slow-nats